ECT Induction & Training

-Whether a member of staff starts their career with us, or joins us later in their career, we offer a wide range of training opportunities to support all stages of development.
-We have a strong tradition of growing our own leaders, and several of our most senior staff joined the School as NQTs or trainee teachers.
+Whether a staff member starts their career with us or joins us later in their career, we offer a wide range of training opportunities to support all stages of development.
+We have a strong tradition of growing our own leaders, and several of our most senior staff joined the School as ECTs or trainee teachers.
 Good quality induction and ongoing CPD is essential to staff wellbeing and motivation.

-Although we are an Academy, we continue to require all NQTs to complete their statutory induction year as we believe that it is important to continue to support qualified teachers in the early stages of their careers.
-Each NQT has an experienced mentor, dedicated mentoring time, regular observations of teaching and feedback, and 10% release time on top of usual PPA time in order to complete training activities.
-There is a full programme of in-School training meetings for NQTs which cover their continuing career development needs.
-Southend-on-Sea Borough Council is our Awarding Body to which we submit termly reports regarding progress of our NQTs.
-When NQTs do experience problems, an enhanced programme of support is offered, but our NQTs at WHSB usually have no difficulty in exceeding the requirements of the Teachers’ Standards.
-Westcliff High School for Boys is a School which looks to nurture talent, and indeed we often actively seek to reward our most talented NQTs where possible with smaller positions of responsibility following their induction year.
+Although we are an Academy, we continue to require all ECTs to complete their statutory induction year.
+We believe it is important to continue supporting qualified teachers early in their careers.
+Each ECT has an experienced mentor, dedicated mentoring time, regular observations of teaching and feedback, and 10% release time on top of the usual PPA time to complete training activities.
+There is a full programme of in-School training meetings for ECTs which cover their continuing career development needs.
+Southend-on-Sea Borough Council is our Awarding Body to which we submit termly reports regarding the progress of our ECTs.
+When ECTs experience problems, an enhanced programme of support is offered, but our ECTs at WHSB usually have no difficulty exceeding the Teachers’ Standards requirements.
+Westcliff High School for Boys is a School that looks to nurture talent.
+Indeed, we often actively seek to reward our most talented ECTs where possible with smaller positions of responsibility following their induction year.

 Where appointments are made late in the academic year, we seek to attract good graduates to posts, but we cannot train them immediately due to university deadlines having passed.
-In these cases, these unqualified teachers, or Instructors, still benefit from the training and mentoring which is offered to NQTs and PGCE students, and our aim is usually to start the external training programme as soon as possible, usually the next September.
-Instructors have a reduced timetable, a dedicated mentor, regular feedback on teaching, and they also follow the after-School induction programme.
-A distinctive aspect of our training arrangements is the number of Old Westcliffians we train to be teachers, and we always welcome enquiries from Old Boys and Old Girls who are considering a career in teaching.
+In these cases, these unqualified teachers, or Instructors, still benefit from the training and mentoring offered to ECTs and PGCE students.
+We aim to start the external training programme as soon as possible, usually the next September.
+Instructors have a reduced timetable, a dedicated mentor, and regular feedback on teaching, and they also follow the after-School induction programme.
+A distinctive aspect of our training arrangements is the number of Old Westcliffians we train to be teachers.
+We always welcome enquiries from Old Boys and Old Girls who are considering a career in teaching.

-When qualified teachers join us from other schools, we offer an induction day in the summer (see below) as well as individualised support and training through our Appraisal system.
-Examples of internal training over recent years have included two different series of training sessions run by one of our Assistant Headteachers and our Senior Tutor for aspiring Pastoral Leaders, and newly appointed Heads of Department.
+When qualified teachers join us from other schools, we offer an induction day in the summer (see below) and individualised support and training through our Appraisal system.
+Examples of internal training over recent years have included two different series of training sessions run by one of our Assistant Headteachers and our Senior Tutor for aspiring Pastoral Leaders and newly appointed Heads of Department.
 All staff are encouraged to evaluate their own training needs as part of the Appraisal cycle.

 Induction Day/Period for New Appointees

-All NQTs, PGCE trainees and Instructors come together once a term with the Headmaster for a formal dinner to celebrate that term's achievements.
+All ECTs, PGCE trainees and Instructors come together once a term with the Headmaster for a formal dinner to celebrate that term's achievements.

 Senior Teacher: Staff Tutor

 Our Senior Teacher: Staff Tutor, Mrs Joy Williams (M.A.
 (Cantab), M.Ed (Cantab)), oversees all aspects of induction for all new staff.
-She coordinates NQT induction, the PGCE training and the programme for Instructors, and she organises the summer programme for new staff.
-She liaises with mentors, she oversees tutor visits, and she runs the after-School training programme.
-She also observes teaching and she is the first port of call for all problems and queries to do with any aspect of training or induction.
-Mrs Williams came to the School as an NQT in 1999, and having been Work Shadowing and Industry Links coordinator, then Head of French, then Head of Modern Languages, she has held her current position since 2011.
-In 2019, she graduated for the second time from the University of Cambridge, having undertaken a part-time MEd course in Educational Leadership and School Improvement, and the focus of her research was support for Early Career Teachers.
+She coordinates ECT induction, the PGCE training and the programme for Instructors, and she organises the summer programme for new staff.
+She liaises with mentors, oversees tutor visits, and she runs the after-School training programme.
+She also observes teaching and is the first port of call for all problems and queries to do with any aspect of training or induction.
+Mrs Williams came to the School as an ECT in 1999, and having been Work Shadowing and Industry Links coordinator, then Head of French, then Head of Modern Languages, she has held her current position since 2011.
+In 2019, she graduated from the University of Cambridge for the second time, having undertaken a part-time MEd course in Educational Leadership and School Improvement.
+Her research focus was support for Early Career Teachers.
 Any potential applicant for any teaching position is welcome to contact her to discuss any aspect of the training and induction programmes outlined above.